 With rapid societal changes and a pandemic that has redrawn the playing field, Sweden's organizations are facing a new set of critical challenges.
-According to a recent report from SIQ - the Swedish Institute for Quality Development and SQMA - the Swedish Quality Management Academy, the need for skills supply and the integration of AI are some of the key issues that require long-term solutions and strategic thinking to meet the future.
+According to a recent report from SIQ - Institute for Quality Development and SQMA - Swedish Quality Management Academy, the need for skills supply and the integration of AI are some of the key issues that require long-term solutions and strategic thinking to meet the future.

 "Since our last study in 2018, organizations have had to navigate a new reality with a faster pace of change and greater uncertainty than ever before," said Anders Fundin, Research Director at SIQ.
 "That's why we conducted this study - to identify the most pressing challenges today and prepare organizations for a sustainable future."